DavidQifongJiang/MiniTorch/README.md

 ## Performance Snapshot

-MiniTorch is an educational framework, not a PyTorch replacement.
-The benchmark story is still valuable because it shows measurable backend behavior across CPU, CUDA, and PyTorch baselines.

 | Signal | Result | Why It Matters |
 | --- | --- | --- |
 | Matrix multiply scaling | MiniTorch CUDA is 10.86x faster than MiniTorch fast CPU at 512x512 | Shows GPU kernels win once the workload is large enough |